Sri Tanjung: Summary

-Meanwhile, on earth after Sidapaksa left for heaven, King Sulakrama made an advance on Sri Tanjung and tried to seduce her.
+Meanwhile, on Earth after Sidapaksa left for heaven, King Sulakrama made an advance on Sri Tanjung and tried to seduce her.
 Sri Tanjung refused the king's advances and tried to escape.
 However, the king chased and forced Sri Tanjung, holding her against her will and trying to rape her.
 Sidapaksa came home in time to find his wife held in the king's arms.
-The evil king told a lie, accusing Sri Tanjung of being a lustful unfaithful woman that tried to seduce him.
+The evil king told a lie, accusing Sri Tanjung of being a lustful unfaithful woman who tried to seduce him.
 Sidapaksa fell for the king's lies and in jealousy tried to kill her.
 Sri Tanjung cried and swore her innocence, pleading for her husband to believe in her.
 In desperation she swore, with god as her witness, that if she was truly innocent, her body would not spill blood, but instead fragrant liquid.
 Blinded by anger and jealousy, Sidapaksa fiercely stabbed Sri Tanjung with a kris.
-Sri Tanjung fell and died, but a miracle happened: just like her word, her spilled blood was a sweet-fragranced perfume, a testament of her innocence.
+Sri Tanjung fell and died, but a miracle happened: just like her words, her spilled blood was a sweet fragrance perfume, a testament to her innocence.

 Raden Sidapaksa realized his terrible mistake and fell into regret and despair.
 Meanwhile, the spirit of Sri Tanjung ascended to heaven and met the goddess Durga.
-After learning about injustice done to Sri Tanjung, the great goddess revived Sri Tanjung and reunited her with her husband.
+After learning about the injustice done to Sri Tanjung, the great goddess revived Sri Tanjung and reunited her with her husband.
 The gods ordered Sidapaksa to take revenge and punish the evil deed of King Sulakrama.
 Sidapaksa succeeded in defeating and killing King Sulakrama in a battle.
-It was said that the fragrant water, the perfumed blood of Sri Tanjung, became the origin of the name Banyuwangi or "fragrant water", the capital of Blambangan kingdom.
+It was said that the fragrant water, the perfumed blood of Sri Tanjung, became the origin of the name Banyuwangi or "fragrant water", the capital of the Blambangan kingdom.